onlyjazz/flask-docs/docs/first_study.md

 After signing up, the system will create your first study called `default-XXX`.

 ##Study Edit
-To edit the study - check it, in **ACTIONS** click on **Edit** option.
+To edit the study- check it and in **ACTIONS** click on the **Edit** option.

 ![Screenshot](img/study/studies_index_actions.PNG)

- In edit study window you can define your study profile, definitions, etc.
+ In the edit study window you can define your study profile, definitions, etc.

  ![Screenshot](img/study/edit_study.PNG)